Tom-PIT/Connected.Docs/en/Production/Analytics/ProductionKPIs.md

 Select the date and time range for which KPI data should be displayed.

 ### Additional settings
-- **Include downtimes** – When enabled, downtime values are included in KPI calculations where applicable.
+- **Include downtimes** â€“ When enabled, downtime values are included in KPI calculations where applicable.

 ## KPI results

 The KPI results are displayed at the top of the page and include:
-- **AVG** – The average value of the selected KPI over the chosen period
+- **AVG** â€“ The average value of the selected KPI over the chosen period
 - A **bar or line chart** showing the KPI trend across the selected time frame

 Depending on the selected KPI, additional details may appear below the graph: